Fengzi21/nvim-ide/README.md

 # for macOS
 brew install ripgrep

-# or by cargo in all platform
+# or by cargo in all platforms
 cargo install ripgrep
 ```